McStasMcXtrace/Schools/ESS_May_2021/Thursday_May_6th/1_Samples_I/Practical/README.md

 # Part 1.
 Single Crystal laue camera
 In this exercise we will build a _very_ simple Laue camera and scatter neutrons on a single crystal in 4 steps.

-## Step 1 Add a new file and add a source
+## Step 1 Start a new file and add a source
 Open a new template instrument file as you have done before.
 (In the GUI CTRL-N)

 Insert a source component: Source_simple.
 I should have the following parameters (or similar):